rachank/rock-paper-scissors-2/README.md

 #### Acknowledgments

-Many many thanks to my mentor Brian Macharia who was very patient with my questions and gave me wonderful advice on how to plan and execute this project.
-He also recommended many ideas and resources to assit with coding, design, and testing.
+Many, many thanks to my mentor Brian Macharia who was very patient with my questions and gave me wonderful advice on how to plan and execute this project.
+He also recommended many ideas and resources to assist with coding, design, and testing.